skybrush-io/faq/wiki/Building-custom-drones.md

-## What sort of outdoor drones is Skybrush compatible with? {#hw-compatibility-outdoor}
+## What sort of outdoor drones is Skybrush compatible with?

 For outdoor shows, **Skybrush** works with practically any drone that is able to run the open-source [ArduCopter](https://ardupilot.org) firmware.
 We use a modified version of ArduCopter and we publish the source code of the modified firmware [on Github](https://github.com/skybrush-io/ardupilot).
 You need to compile and install our modified version on your own drone in order to ensure full compatibility.
 We publish pre-compiled versions of the firmware for the most common autopilots, so if your drone uses one of these autopilots, you can simply use our pre-compiled version instead of compiling on your own.

 When working with our firmware fork, make sure to check out one of the `CMCopter-...` branches with the appropriate upstream ArduPilot version number as the `master` branch simply tracks ArduPilot's `master` branch.

-## What sort of indoor drones is Skybrush compatible with? {#hw-compatibility-indoor}
+## What sort of indoor drones is Skybrush compatible with?

 For indoor shows, **Skybrush** currently supports drones based on the flight controllers of the [Crazyflie](https://bitcraze.io) ecosystem, both the "stock" Crazyflie and larger drones based on the Crazyflie Bolt.
 We use a modified version of the Crazyflie firmware and we publish its source code [on Github](https://github.com/skybrush-io/crazyflie-firmware) as well.
 You need to compile and install our modified version on your drone in order to ensure full compatibility.
 We publish pre-compiled versions of the firmware for the stock Crazyflie and several suggested Bolt-based builds.